AbuAbdullahal-Mawsili/file_config_i3-/README.md

 And the benefit of lifting the project is to help new people on i3 or people that change the distributions always a research that provides them with the largest amount of basics and helps them to save time and just need to download the file and replace the old Config file.
-Note that you need to bear some things in order to do the orders in the file, such as the background display program The things that you need to download are Feh, Blue Bar and others Dubian users and its derivatives
+Note that you need to bear some things in order to do the orders in the file, such as the background display program The things that you need to download are Feh, Blue Bar and others Debian users and its derivatives

 sudo apt Install feh